Yair-Zadok/Denoising-CNN-AutoEncoder/README.md

 Vocaroo links for sample output (non-copyrighted):
 Notes:
-- MAY BE LOUD!
+MAY BE LOUD!
-- this song was not used in training so this is a more true test of the model's performance
+This song was not used in training so this is a more true test of the model's performance

 Noisy input:
 https://voca.ro/19e5S1FPDlNj